A compactification of the universal moduli space of principal G-bundles: Introduction

 \subsection{The strategy and known results}

-The steps we follow for the construction of a compactification of the universal moduli space of principal $G$-bundles are summarized below, and are similar to those presented in the case of $G=\textrm{GL}_{n}$ (see \cite{Pando}).
+The necessary steps for the construction of a compactification of the universal moduli space of principal $G$-bundles by adding singular principal bundles on stable curves are summarized below.
+Although the construction of the moduli space for a single curve is known, we include them in the summary for the sake of clarity of the exposition.